ologio/symconf/README.md

-# local-config
+# autoconf
-The `local-config` project is an attempt at wrangling the complexity of configuring many applications across one's Linux system.
+The `autoconf` project is an attempt at wrangling the complexity of configuring many applications across one's Linux system.
 It provides a simple operational model for pulling many application config files into one place, as well as generating/setting color schemes across apps.